Wawel Cathedral exterior with tourists in Krakow, Poland.

 Additional information

-• During major religious holidays, national celebrations, or special anniversaries, access to the cathedral, royal tombs, or the bell tower may be limited.
-On such occasions, your Cathedral entry will be replaced with another exhibit at the Wawel Castle.
+Note that during major religious holidays, national celebrations, or special anniversaries, access to the cathedral, royal tombs, and bell tower may be restricted.
+In such cases, an alternative exhibit at Wawel Castle will replace Cathedral entry.

 Traveler in Krakow's Old Town pointing at Saint Mary's Basilica.